 I have always had a permanent curiosity for languages, translation, intercultural communication and travelling.

 I got to know Prolinnova from another Uruguayan friend who is currently working for it.

 My professional experience begins with a trajectory on Economy of Tourism (SENAC; MA USP, Brazil), having worked in different spheres of this area.
-I then moved towards Human Geography (MSc UNICAMP, Brazil), and could extend my investigations with local livelihoods and conservation area management through a joint MSc in Regional Development Planning and Management (TU Dortmund, Germany / KNUST, Ghana).
-From 2009 until 2013 I worked at the German Institute for Tropical and Subtropical Agriculture (DITSL) in the Mozambican component of a development cooperation project.
+I then moved towards Human Geography (MSc UNICAMP, Brazil), and could extend my investigations into local livelihoods and conservation area management through a joint MSc in Regional Development Planning and Management (TU Dortmund, Germany / KNUST, Ghana).
+From 2009 to 2013 I worked with the German Institute for Tropical and Subtropical Agriculture (DITSL) in the Mozambican component of a development cooperation project.
 The research component of the project focused on the study of local livelihoods integrating facilitation of farmer groups for knowledge exchange and cooperative action.
-I am now at the last steps of completing a PhD from the Graduate School of Socio-Ecological Research for Development, at the International Center for Development and Decent Work (ICDD), University of Kassel, Germany.
+I recently completed a PhD in the Graduate School of Socio-Ecological Research for Development at the International Center for Development and Decent Work (ICDD), University of Kassel, Germany.

 In 2009, when looking for examples of farmer-led initiatives in Mozambique, I came to know Prolinnova and started following this great network.
-In 2014, I participated in a Summer School from the Right Livelihood College (RLC) in Bonn, mediated by Laurens van Veldhuizen from the Prolinnova Secretariat.
+In 2014, I participated in a Summer School from the Right Livelihood College (RLC) in Bonn, mediated by Laurens van Veldhuizen, then with the Prolinnova International Secretariat in the Netherlands.
 Thus, from my experience on farmer- and community-led research and development, I am thankful to be able to contribute to the Prolinnova network.